-Our mission for The Think Of Michael Foundation is to help individuals and families battling substance use disorder (SUD) and create effective change where so much change is desperately needed.
-We have been making a significant impact fighting this epidemic with our goal always being to change and save as many lives as we possibly can.
-A big part of it for the Dalton family is keeping Michael's legacy alive and honoring his memory while touching as many lives as possible along the way and truly making a difference.
+Our mission for The Think Of Michael Foundation is to help individuals and families battling substance use disorder (SUD) and create effective change where change is needed.
+We have been making a significant impact fighting this epidemic with our goal always to change and save as many lives as we possibly can.
+A big part of it for our family is keeping Michael's legacy alive and honoring his memory while touching as many lives as possible along the way and truly making a difference.

-We have identified a real need for assistance for those individuals transitioning from detox and treatment to a sober house.
+We identified a real need for assistance for those individuals transitioning from treatment to a sober house.
 We want everyone who needs and wants it, to have access to continued aftercare treatment while living in a sober, safe, supportive environment with other people experiencing the same issues.
-Coming straight out of treatment, most people do not have current employment or the funds at that point to allow for a smooth, stress-free transition to a sober house if that is even a possibility for them at all.
-Sober houses are not covered by health insurance, so often times people coming fresh out of treatment are extremely discouraged by the enormous added stress of finding a new job quick enough to get a paycheck big enough to buy food and necessities on top of finding a place to live and being able to pay a move-in fee/security deposit and rent immediately.
+Coming straight out of treatment, most people do not have current employment or the funds necessary at that point to allow for a smooth, stress-free transition to a sober house if that is even a possibility for them at all.
+Sober house living is not covered at all by health insurance, so often times people coming fresh out of treatment are extremely discouraged by the enormous added stress of finding a new job quick enough to get a paycheck big enough to buy food and necessities on top of finding a place to live and being able to pay a move-in fee/security deposit and rent immediately.
 It is close to impossible without help.
 Dealing with all of this while already being in an extremely vulnerable place fresh out of treatment in early recovery where there undoubtedly exists a long list of stressors and triggers to deal with.
-People work hard to find themselves, work on themselves and repair their damaged lives, careers, family relationships, marriages, friendships, legal issues, financial troubles, etc., all while doing their best to adjust mentally and emotionally to a completely new way of life with new surroundings, new associates and usually far away from any support from family and loved ones (if they even have that).
-Unfortunately, the result is that many are forced to go right back to the same environment they came from; to the same people, places and things that contributed to their substance use disorders and serve as major triggers.
+People work hard to find themselves, work on themselves and repair their lives, careers, family relationships, marriages, friendships, legal issues, financial troubles, etc., all while doing their best to adjust physically, mentally and emotionally to a completely new way of life with new surroundings, new associates and usually far away from any support from family and loved ones (if they are lucky enough to have that).
+Unfortunately, the result is that many are forced to go right back to the same environment they came from; to the same people, places and things that likely contributed to their substance use disorders and serve as major triggers.
 This is one of the most common reasons for a relapse.
-And relapses right after treatment when your body's tolerance level is down is the cause of most deadly overdoses.
-This is what we're trying to prevent from happening through Think Of Michael's sober house scholarships.
-This is a critical component of many people's early recovery and we want to help those in need who show the desire to do what is necessary in early recovery to be successful.
+And relapses right after treatment when your body's tolerance level is significantly lower is the cause of most deadly overdoses.
+This is what we're trying to prevent from happening through The Think Of Michael's sober house scholarships.
+This is a critical component of many people's early recovery and we want to help those in need who show the desire to do what is necessary in recovery to be successful.

 We strive to follow how Michael lived his life, always being the first person to help anyone with anything.
 For him, nothing was too big or too small and he'd so often go out of his way to help anyone, from friends and family, to complete strangers on the street that he would stop to buy food for without them even asking.
 That was the kind of person he was.
 He was always extremely generous and compassionate, which is why we know as a family that we're doing exactly what Michael would want us to be doing.
 It couldn't be any more fitting of a way to honor his memory.